 - hot glue (optional)

-Step 1.
-Begin by laying out the tubes and trimming them to create a tree shape.
+- First, lay out the tubes and trim them to create a tree shape.
 If needed, tape tubes together to create longer lengths.

-Step 2.
-Once tubes are shaped like a Christmas tree, determine a pattern.
+- After shaping tubes like a Christmas tree, determine a pattern.
 Then wrap each tube with festive paper.